mhahsler/fit_dist/README.md

 # fit_dist
-Simple R script to fit distributions to data.
-This script is intended to provides students with a simple way to fit distributions (e.g., for input analysis in a simulation course).
+Simple R script to fit distributions to data based on the R package `fitdistrplus`.
+This script is intended to provide students with a simple way to fit distributions (e.g., for input analysis in a simulation course).

 ![CC](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)
 This work is licensed under the